symfony/symfony-docs/templating/twig_extension_repository.rst

 How to Use the Twig Extensions Repository
 =========================================

-The `Twig official extension repository`_ contains (as of writing) some helpful Twig extensions that are not part of the Twig core.
+The `Twig official extensions repository`_ contains some helpful Twig extensions that are not part of the Twig core.
 They add useful functions for internationalization, working with arrays and dates.
 To learn more about these extensions, have a look at their `documentation`_.

 This repository is meant as an extension to Twig in general.
-So, it is does *not* provide a direct means to register itself with the Symfony Framework (it is not a Bundle).
+So, it does *not* provide a direct means to register itself with the Symfony framework (it is not a bundle).

-It is, however, very easy to get the extensions set-up in Symfony.
+It is, however, very easy to get the extensions set up in Symfony.
 This article will show you how to register the ``Intl`` extension from that repository so you can use it in your Twig templates.